 Consider visiting the College of Arts & Media to learn more about our programs and facilities!
 There are many visit options available.

 We encourage high school students to attend one of the LYNX National Arts & Media Camps.
 The LYNX Arts Camps are summer programs for high school students produced by the College of Arts & Media.
 The camps are designed to be previews of our college programs and are taught on campus by our faculty.
 The LYNX Camps are a great way for prospective students to learn more about us while having a fun camp experience meeting students throughout the country who love the arts.

 HOW TO APPLY

 All prospective students must complete the University of Colorado Denver application to start the admissions process.
 APPLY NOW to CU Denver!

-Film & Television: There are no additional admission requirements for admittance into the Film & Television Program other than being admitted to CU Denver.
+Film & Television: For Spring and Summer 2019 applicants, there are no additional admission requirements for admittance into the Film & Television Program other than being admitted to CU Denver.